Most expats find a place in Marrakech within two weeks.

 HOW TO VERIFY EVERYTHING SAFELY

-- Ask to see the Titer Foncier and check the owner’s name matches the person you are dealing with.
+- Ask to see the Titre Foncier and check the owner’s name matches the person you are dealing with.

 - Request a copy of their national ID (CIN) and verify it matches the title deed.